kmkr/splendid-nudibranch/content.md

 Latin			Cyclopterus lumpus
 Description		Instead of having the normal type of pelvic fins (below), this fish has evolved disc-like fins and use them to adhere to the substrate.

+DSC00564.jpg

+Title			Spotted Moray Eel
+Location		Bonaire, The Netherlands
+Tags			2016 eel
+Latin			Gymnothorax moringa
+Description   Unline most fish who use suction to capture their prey, moray eels use two sets of jaws in their throats to drag their prey inside their mouths.

 DSC00591.jpg